 It is usual for people to hear disembodied voices and phantom footsteps.
 There are also reports of lights turning on and off and also of doors opening or closing by themselves.

 4 - The Barbee Hotel, Warsaw

 The Barbee Hotel in Warsaw is best known for some of the famous guests that it has welcomed through the years.
-In the early 1890s it was known to be a regular hangout of none other than Al Capone.
-It is hardly surprising then, that there are rumours of the ghosts of various gangsters still residing in the hotel today.
+In the early 1890s, it was known to be a regular hangout of none other than Al Capone.
+It is hardly surprising then, that there are rumors of the ghosts of various gangsters still residing in the hotel today.